B-24D-10-CO Serial Number 41-23908 Aircraft Number 85

 Mission History

-Captain Pruett in the remaining aircraft, running low on fuel, radioed the Adak tower that he planned to put down on Great Sitkin Island.
+As Captain Pruett's B-24 began to run low on fuel, he radioed the Adak tower that he planned to put down onto Great Sitkin Island.
 He descended toward the ocean and made a low pass over his proposed landing site to ascertain conditions.
-According to Lt.
-Francis Xaver, the Navigator on Capt.
-Pruett's B-24 that day:

 "As we flew over the 50 foot cliff on the shoreline, a strong wind blowing up the face of the cliff was so turbulent that it knocked out our radio, and we lost all contact with Adak.
 Unknown to us, Adak tried to contact us at about this time to inform us that a base was open somewhere up the chain of islands.
 Of course, we never received the message as our radio was out of order."